keshprad/Algorithms/QuickSort/README.md

 ## QuickSort
 _**About**_
-This algorithms sorts elements in increasing order given a file of integers.
+Given a file of integers, this algorithm sorts elements in increasing order in O(nlog(n)) running time.

 ---